 Capaha Park Ball Field

-Project Scope: Ball park renovation
+Project Scope: Ballpark renovation

 Owner: City of Cape Girardeau

-Location: 1400 Broadway Street, Cape Girardeau, Missouri
+Location: 1400 Broadway St., Cape Girardeau, MO

 Project Delivery: Design-Build

 This $1.1 million design-build renovation project was completed during the off-season from December through May.
 Poor weather made this project very challenging to complete on time.
-Large improvements were made to the underground stormwater system, that is virtually invisible to park attendees.
+Large improvements were made to the underground stormwater system, which is virtually invisible to park attendees.
 Upgrades include new sports lighting, drainage and grading work as well as new fencing.
-A 150-seat home run deck, along with Catfish Alley and a dugout club were also created.
+A 150-seat home run deck, along with Catfish Alley and a dugout club, were also created.

-I think the city as a whole, and the region, will be super happy with improvements to Capaha.
-Capaha Park is one of the city’s most loved and cherished parks.
+“I think the city as a whole, and the region, will be super happy with improvements to Capaha.
+Capaha Park is one of the city’s most loved and cherished parks.”